Carmel Mountain Ranch, San Diego: Commercial

 The Carmel Mountain Ranch/Rancho Bernardo submarket is the fifth-largest office space submarket in San Diego County, with over 6 million square feet of office space.
 It is part of an "I-15 edge city", edge city being a major center of employment outside a traditional downtown.

 The Carvin Corporation is headquartered near these centers.
-The Carmel Mountain Ranch Country Club is a closed golf course located in the community.
+The Carmel Mountain Ranch Country Club was a closed golf course located in the community, but ceased operations in 2018; much of the course’s land was developed over the following years following a brief community protest over the re-zoning which would occur for the development.

 In 1993, the United States Postal Service opened the Margaret L. Sellers Processing and Distribution Center.
 The facility is over 15 acres and employs over 1,500 people.
 Sorting mail destined as far north as Fallbrook, and as far east as Tecate, during the holiday season the facility processes over 300 million items.
 It replaced the Midway Processing and Distribution Facility, in the Midway neighborhood, which opened in 1972 and stopped processing regional mail in 1993; that facility was built on the site of the Dutch Flats Airport, once utilized by Charles Lindbergh prior to his transatlantic flight.